Texas A&M vs. Mississippi State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Texas A&M and its opponents have scored at least 46.5 points -- this matchup's point total -- only one time this season.
+- Texas A&M and its opponents have scored at least 46 points or more only one time this year.

-- Mississippi State and its opponents have combined to score more than 46.5 points in three of four games this season.
+- Mississippi State's games have gone over 46 points in three of four chances this season.

-- The combined points per game average of the two teams, 52.1, is 5.6 points greater than Saturday's over/under.
+- Saturday's total is 6.1 points lower than the two team's combined 52.1 points per game average.

-- The 35.1 combined points per game that these two squads have allowed this season are 11.4 fewer than the 46.5 total in this contest.
+- These two squads combine to allow 35.1 points per game, 10.9 fewer than this contest's over/under.

 Texas A&M Stats and Trends

-- Texas A&M has two wins against the spread in four games this season.
+- So far this year Texas A&M has two wins against the spread.

-- The Aggies have been favored by 7 points or more three times this season and have covered the spread in two of them.
+- This season, the Aggies have two against the spread wins in three games as a favorite of 7 points or more.

-- Texas A&M's games this year have not gone over the total in five opportunities.
+- Texas A&M's games this year have not gone over the point total yet in five opportunities.

-- This year, the Aggies have turned the ball over eight times, one more than the Bulldogs' takeaways (7).
+- The Aggies have turned the ball over one more time (8 total) than the Bulldogs have forced a turnover (7) this season.

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.